 If you see a lot of cars at a trailhead, try a different trail or go during a less busy time of day.

-PLEASE NOTE: Visitors to Vermont are required to quarantine for 14 days before visiting public spaces, including trails.
+PLEASE NOTE: Visitors to Vermont are required to quarantine for 14 days before visiting public spaces, including trails, unless they are coming from specific counties with low levels of COVID-19.
 Long-term visitors to New Hampshire are also being asked to self-quarantine for 14 days.
 Please abide by the directives for each state.

 Instead of going to the same trail you always visit (and that all your neighbors visit too!), try finding a new trail.
 You can search by trail activity, length, or location.
 Visit our Find Trails Page to start searching!